How to Build a VC Fund Model in 7 Steps | Excel Guide

 • Investment Pacing: Distribution of investments over the investment period.

-3. Assumptions for Returns
+3. Assumptions Behind Fund Returns

 • Success Rate: Expected percentage of portfolio companies that will succeed (e.g., reach IPO, acquisition).